 #5: Great Dane

-Although Greyhounds are among the fastest animals in the world, he actually loves to lounge most of the time—he will be satisfied with a simple daily walk.
-He would especially love to go a safely enclosed area where he can indulge in some sprinting.
-Training a Greyhound to do much more than what comes naturally can be challenging, but they are instinctively compassionate and easy to manage.
-The Greyhound's short, smooth coat is also easy to manage with occasional brushing.
+Although Greyhounds are among the fastest animals in the world, they are somewhat low-energy dogs and will be satisfied with a simple daily walk.
+They would enjoy an occasional visit to a safely enclosed area where they can indulge in some sprinting.
+Training a Greyhound can be challenging, but they are instinctively compassionate.
+The Greyhound's short, smooth coat is also simple to maintain with occasional brushing.

 #8: Pembroke Welsh Corgi

-These highly intelligent pups are happiest when they have a job to do, but he can adapt to any living situation if he gets a moderate amount of physical and mental exercise.
-Easy to train and eager to please, this 25-pounder is great with other people, children, and dogs.
-Regular brushing and combing of his short, plush coat are all the stout Pembroke Welsh Corgi needs to look his best.
+These highly intelligent pups are happiest when they have a job to do but can adapt to any living situation with moderate physical and mental exercise.
+Easy to train and eager to please, these 25-pounders are great with other people, children, and dogs.
+Regularly brushing and combing their short, plush coat are all the stout Corgi needs to look their best.

-The Toy and Miniature varieties can mostly expend their energy inside an apartment; the Standard variety is often calmer and lower energy, but daily walks are recommended for all sizes.
-The Poodle can be a bit shy around strangers, but he benefits from proper socialization, which brings out his exuberance and friendliness.
-Although he does not shed, his curly, dense coat requires regular brushing and professional grooming every so often.
+The Toy and Miniature varieties can mostly expend their energy inside an apartment; the Standard variety is often calmer and less energetic, but daily walks are recommended for all sizes.
+Although the Poodle is a hypoallergenic dog breed that does not shed, their curly, dense coat requires regular brushing and professional grooming every so often.